mattHenriq/leetcode-java/README.md

-# leetcode-java
-Java solutions for LeetCode problems focused on algorithmic thinking and technical interview preparation.
+# LeetCode – Java Solutions

+This repository contains my solutions to LeetCode problems using Java.

+The goal of this repository is to strengthen problem-solving skills, algorithmic thinking, and clean code practices focused on technical interviews.